Georgette Bauerdorf

 Georgette had fought against death.

-On the morning of the murder, Frederick Atwood, the janitor and his wife and one of his daughters entered Georgette’s apartment after they found her front door ajar.
+On the morning of the murder, Frederick Atwood, the janitor, his wife Lulu and one of his daughters entered Georgette’s apartment after they found her front door ajar.
 They had just finished cleaning another tenant’s apartment at 11:10 am and planned to clean Georgette’s next.
 Hearing water running upstairs, Mrs. Atwood went up the stairs and called to her husband that there was someone in the bathroom.
 Mr. Atwood ran up the stairs and found Georgette’s body in the bathtub, face down.
-He said, “- her face was in under water and her hair floating on top.”
+He said, “- her face was in under water and her hair floating on top.”

 He told how he reached in the tub to pull the stopper and open the drain, but discovered there was a handle instead.
 He mentioned touching her right forearm, thinking she was possibly still alive.